enhoshen/lpAccel/sim/notes.md

 python to read, resulting constant compile error within this file even if I were just testing stuff using the python console!
 **Careful naming excluding any built-in names is a must, be more specific**, for example this file has something to do with systemverilog, so I should have used name like `SVstruct.py` or so.
+* Two-finger tap on laptop touchscreen as middle mouse button, in linux it works as paste, in nWave it pulls up a menu.